Top tax questions and answers

 - exact refund amount shown on their return.

-To check the status of their state refund, taxpayers can locate their state’s lookup tool.
+To check the status of their state refund, taxpayers can locate their state’s refund status tool.

 2. Has the Affordable Care Act (ACA) been repealed?
-Do I need a health insurance Form 1095?
 Do I need to pay a penalty if I didn’t have insurance?

 Due to the new tax reform law, there will no longer be a penalty for being without minimum essential health insurance coverage starting in 2019.
 Just because the penalty has been removed beginning in 2019, does not mean taxpayers will get a pass on being medically uninsured in 2017 or 2018.

 Taxpayers who did not have insurance for all of 2017 may still face a penalty if they do not qualify for an exemption.
 Likewise, those who do not have insurance for 2018 could face a penalty when they file their 2018 return next year.

 “If you didn’t have the minimum essential coverage for all of 2017, a tax professional can help you identify if you qualify for any number of exemptions,” Martin said.
 “You will also want to see if you qualify for a special enrollment period for 2018 to avoid the same penalties.”

 3. Why do I have to pay taxes or file a tax return in more than one state?

 Taxpayers who reside in one state and work in another may have their income taxed in both states and may need to file two state returns.
 This is also the case for taxpayers who move during the year – they may be a resident, part-year resident or nonresident in more than one state.
 In some cases, it is possible for a taxpayer to be a resident of more than one state.
 Many states will give a tax credit for taxes paid to another state, so it is important to prepare state tax returns in the right order to maximize the tax benefit.

 4. Who can I claim as a dependent?
 What benefits go along with claiming a dependent?